Big Pigeon in Southwest Iowa

 Third Army, Last Phase of the Lorraine Operation, Advance to the Saar River, 3-19 December 1944

-The Third Army Goes North
+The Third Army Shifts to the Ardennes

 The 16 December German Ardennes counteroffensive to the north, known as the Battle of the Bulge, soon derailed the Third Army's Saar offensive.